Employer of Record

 13th Month Salary/ Bonus

-In Peru, a bonus is an additional financial benefit provided to workers twice annually, typically in July for Fiestas Patrias and in December for Christmas.
-Governed by Law No. 27735, this bonus primarily applies to employees in the private sector.
-Generally, it is equivalent to a full month’s salary and is exempt from pension-related deductions, with the exception of contributions to Essalud.
-For employees with EPS health coverage, Essalud contributions may be replaced with equivalent bonus payments.
-This benefit is also exempt from income tax, aiming to recognize employees’ contributions and encourage productivity by providing extra income around holiday times.
+In Peru, a bonus is an additional financial benefit provided to private sector workers twice annually, typically in July for Fiestas Patrias and in December for Christmas.
+Governed by Law No. 27735, this bonus is generally equivalent to a full month’s salary and is exempt from pension-related deductions.
+In addition, employers generally pay an extraordinary bonus linked to the health contribution regime, instead of the ordinary EsSalud contribution on that amount.
+This benefit is also exempt from income tax under the special legal rules applicable to gratificaciones.

 Probation Period, Termination and Severance Pay